 - (a) At no time shall the vegetation clearing restrictions set forth in this ordinace prohibit the removal of diseased vegetation or of rotten or damaged trees or other vegetation that presents safety or health hazards. - (b) Clearing for Preliminary Site Planning and Surveying - [1] Vegetation removal and thinning to facilitate preliminary site planning and surveying needs shall be kept to a minimum, and shall be restricted to: one unimproved access path no wider than eight (8) feet per lot; parcel boundaries for surveying needs; and selective patches for soil testing or other ground investigations.
 Said selective patches shall have a minimum separation distance of one hundred (1000 feet.
 At no time shall any vegetation four (4) or more inches DBH or greater and/or any vegetation forty (40) feet or more in height be removed from the site prior to approval by the Planning Board.
-All clearing undertaken prior to

-Commented [MA8]: How does this section relate to E. ADDITIONAL REQUIREMENTS FOR RIDGELINE PROTECTION AREAS?

-Commented [MA9]: This may be too burdensome for some building sites to achieve.
-Consider softening language.
-Maybe use the phrase "shall not unduly exceed the elevation of the upslope ridgeline".

-Commented [MA10]: Again, this may be burdensome, particularly if previous agricultural or residential clearing has already diminished the vegetated horizon.
-Consider softening with "shall not unduly alter".

-Commented [MA11]: This paragraph concedes that breaking the Ridgeline is acceptable under certain circumstances.
-Is this acceptable to the Town?

-Formatted: Normal, Indent: Left: 1", No bullets or numbering

-Commented [MA12]: This section requires discussion with the town to determine how strict the clearing regulation should be.

-Formatted: Normal, Indent: Left: 1.75", No bullets or numbering application submission shall be depicted on the required Site Plan application materials.

-(c) Site Clearing for Construction - The Building Envelope

-- [1] Clearing of any form of vegetation for the construction of the proposed principle building shall be limited to a distance of forty (40) feet beyond the proposed building foundation/footprint.
-Additional clearing shall be permitted if required for fire safety or if a New York State Licensed Engineer determines vegetative clearing allowances are insufficient for safe constructing of the proposed structure. - [2] Clearing for accessory structures shall be limited to 10 feet beyond the foundation/footprint. - [3] Clearing for driveways shall be limited to a 15-foot maximum width. - [4] Septic field should be located on previously cleared land where practicable.
-When necessary clearing for construction of septic fields shall be limited to the amount and location necessary for safe function and maintenance. - (d) Existing vegetation and trees shall be protected and maintained to the greatest extent possible to screen buildings and reduce the visual impact of development.
-To establish and maintain a viewing corridor from the primary dwelling, selective thinning (no more than 1/3 of the tree crown) or selective removal of trees may take place in an area no more than 150 feet wide.
-Additional Site Clearing - [1] Existing vegetation and trees shall be protected and maintained to the greatest extent possible to screen buildings and reduce the visual impact of development. - [2] While additional site clearing for personal preference and opening of views will be permitted, clearing shall take into consideration the need to reasonably minimize the visual impact of structures from Common Public Viewing Areas.
+All clearing undertaken prior to application submission shall be depicted on the required Site Plan application materials. - (c) Site Clearing for Construction The Building Envelope - [1] Clearing of any form of vegetation for the construction of the proposed principle building shall be limited to a distance of forty (40) feet beyond the proposed building foundation/footprint.
+Additional clearing shall be

+- permitted if required for fire safety or if a New York State Licensed Engineer determines vegetative clearing allowances are insufficient for safe constructing of the proposed structure. - [2] Clearing for accessory structures shall be limited to 10 feet beyond the foundation/footprint. - [3] Clearing for driveways shall be limited to a 15-foot maximum width. - [4] Septic field should be located on previously cleared land where practicable.
+When necessary clearing for construction of septic fields shall be limited to the amount and location necessary for safe function and maintenance.

+(d) Additional Site Clearing

+- [1] Existing vegetation and trees shall be protected and maintained to the greatest extent possible to screen buildings and reduce the visual impact of development. - [2] While additional site clearing for personal preference and opening of views will be permitted, clearing shall take into consideration the need to reasonably minimize the visual impact of structures from Common Public Viewing Areas.
 Methods to achieve this standard include, but are not limited to: - Maintaining, planting or allowing to regenerate a distributed stand of trees next to the proposed building site to interrupt the façade of buildings and to provide a forested backdrop to buildings; - b.
-Consideration of thinning limbs of individual trees rather than removing whole trees when creating a view corridor; and

-- Selectively cutting small trees and the lower branches of large trees rather than removing mature trees. - [3] Areas of additional vegetative clearing and maintenance shall be clearly identified on the Site Plan. - [4] Additional vegetative clearing and maintenance shall be no closer than 30 feet from any property line with the exception of driveways and utility lines. - [1][5] Vegetative clearing and maintenance for the purpose of opening views in the direction of Canandaigua Lake from the primary dwelling shall be limited to an identified View Corridor not to exceed 150 feet in width.
-Sexisting vegetation and trees shall be protected and maintained to the greatest extent possible to screen buildings and reduce the visual impact of development.
-To establish and maintain a viewing corridor from the primary dwelling, selective thinning (no more than 1/3 of the tree crown) or selective removal of trees may take place within the identified View Corridor in an area no more than 150 feet wide.
+Consideration of thinning limbs of individual trees rather than removing whole trees when creating a view corridor; and - c.
+Selectively cutting small trees and the lower branches of large trees rather than removing mature trees. - [3] Areas of additional vegetative clearing and maintenance shall be clearly identified on the Site Plan. - [4] Additional vegetative clearing and maintenance shall be no closer than 30 feet from any property line with the exception of driveways and utility lines. - [5] Vegetative clearing and maintenance for the purpose of opening views in the direction of Canandaigua Lake from the primary dwelling shall be limited to an identified View Corridor not to exceed 150 feet in width.